Iran–Japan relations: Pre Meiji Restoration - 1868

 Present-day Iran and Japan were known to have had direct trade links since at least the 7th century, but new testing on a piece of wood—first discovered in the 1960s—suggests broader ties, Japanese researchers said.
 Infrared imaging revealed previously unreadable characters on the wood—a standard writing surface in Japan before paper—that named a Persian official living in the country.
 Cultural influence from the Iranian-speaking Central Asia at the golden age of the Silk Road Buddhism found itself as far as Japan through the role of China.

 Japan and Iran (Persia) have had almost no direct interaction because of the geographical distance until the 19th century since the dawn of history.
 Prior to the Meiji Restoration, the two countries were only in a relationship where Iran-influenced works of art were brought to Japan via the Silk Road.

 As a few exceptions, the Persians who visited Japan during the Tenpyo era in the Nara period are described in the court-commissioned history book Shoku Nihongi.
 In 736 (Tenpyo 8), Nayo, a deputy envoy to China, returned to Japan with three Chinese and one Persian, and had an audience with Emperor Shomu.
 This was the period during which coincided with the late rule of Fujiwara's four children in Japan.
 The Persian, recorded under the Chinese name Lee Jin-hee, has been awarded a rank, but his whereabouts are unknown.
-In 2016, it was revealed that there was a Daigaku-ry%C5%8D dormitory official (at the time of 765) called Hashi no Kiyomichi by deciphering the wooden tablets excavated from the Heijo Palace ruins.
+In 2016, it was revealed that there was a Daigaku-ryō dormitory official (at the time of 765) called Hashi no Kiyomichi by deciphering the wooden tablets excavated from the Heijo Palace ruins.
 Hashi (Hashi) is a name meaning Persia.
 It is speculated that it may be Ri Mitsuei or a related person.